-- In FY 2007, a new funding category began Utility Self-Funded (for High Water Mark credit). - Beginning with FY 2007, Federal is a separate program with a separate line within the Commercial sector. - The Energy Smart Grocer initiative can be funded through CRC, CAA, BPA Direct-Funded, or Utility Self-Funded (High Water Mark). - Beginning with the 2007 RED Book, IRMP is located under Multisector, whereas the prior editions of the RED book placed it under Agricultural.
-The relocation recognizes that many of the measures are not irrigation. - The C&RD savings shown in FY 2007 for the Industrial sector were for the completion of a single, large industrial project funded in FY 2006, the final year of the C&RD program.
+- In FY 2007, a new funding category began utility self-funded. - Beginning with FY 2007, federal is a separate program with a separate line within the commercial sector. - The Energy Smart Grocer initiative can be funded through CRC, CAA, BPA direct funded, or utility self-funded. - Beginning with the 2007 RED Book, IRMP is located under multisector, whereas prior editions of the RED Book placed it under agricultural.
+The relocation recognizes that many of the measures are not necessarily agricultural in nature. - The C&RD savings shown in FY 2007 for the industrial sector were for the completion of a single, large industrial project funded in FY 2006, the final year of the C&RD program. - Under the commercial sector's BPA direct funded initiatives, the other intitiatives include the Institutional Building Program, computer savings (Energy Star 4, Energy Star 5, 80 Plus), rooftop unit HVAC and turnkey lighting. - Multisector is a "pseudo sector" that makes no sector distinction for the savings achieved.

-BPA'S HISTORICAL CONSERVATION SAVINGS FY 1982 - FY 2000
+BPA'S HISTORICAL CONSERVATION SAVINGS FY 1982-FY 2000

-Figure 6 shows the annual acquisitions within each market sector for the historical period of FY 1982 - 2000.
+Figure 6 shows the annual acquisitions within each market sector for the historical period of FY 1982-2000.